California program to lease land under freeways faces scrutiny after major Los Angeles fire | News Channel 3-12

 “Some of those actions could have prevented what we now see happened underneath the 10,” Santiago said.

-Apex Development Inc. has leased the land under Interstate 10 since 2008.
+Apex Development Inc. has leased the land under I-10 since 2008.
 One condition of Apex’s contract stipulated it not allow flammable or hazardous materials to be stored there.

-The fire that spread quickly over 8 acres (3 hectares) was fed by pallets, cars, construction materials and other items being stored under the freeway in an industrial neighborhood.
+The fire that spread quickly over 8 acres (3 hectares) was fed by pallets, cars, construction materials, hand sanitizer and other items being stored under the freeway in an industrial neighborhood.
 No injuries were reported but at least 16 homeless people living in an encampment there were taken to shelters.

 No arrests have been made and Newsom has said investigators are trying to determine if more than one person was involved in what officials said was likely arson.

-Prior to the fire, state officials filed a lawsuit against Apex saying the company stopped paying rent last year and owes $78,000.
+Prior to the fire, state officials filed a lawsuit against Apex saying the company owes $78,000 in unpaid rent.

 The lawsuit also says Apex was subleasing to six other companies.
 That can be legal if the company received permission from state and federal regulators but Apex did not, Newsom said.